akpatell/pandas-challenge/README.md

 Scores by School Type Calculations:
         ** Create a table that breaks down school performance based on type of school (district or charter).

-#  pandas-challenge contents
-PyCitySchools folder that contains:
-        ** Resources - These folders contains the "schools_complete.csv" and "students_complete.csv" files

 # Analysis of PyCitySchools data
 Conclusion #1: